J. S. Fry & Sons: Modern history and eating chocolate

 In 1881, an employee of Fry's, H. J. Packer, established his own chocolate business in Bristol.
 At its eventual home in Greenbank, Bristol, Packer's Chocolate continued to provide local competition for Fry's until 2006, under various owners and brands, from Bonds through to Famous Names and Elizabeth Shaw.

-Near the start of World War I the company was one of the largest employers in Bristol.
+Near the start of World War I, the company was one of the largest employers in Bristol.
 Joseph Storrs Fry II died in 1913.
-In 1919 the company merged with Cadbury's chocolate and the joint company was named "British Cocoa and Chocolate Company".
+In 1919 the company merged with Cadbury's chocolate and the joint company was named British Cocoa and Chocolate Company.
+After the merger, the Frys held 45.44% of the company's ordinary shares, as well as chairmanship and four seats on the company board.
 Under Egbert Cadbury the Fry's division began from 1923 to move to Somerdale, Keynsham, just outside Bristol.
+The Fry family's representation on the company board decreased as British Cocoa and Chocolate Company expanded operations and opened factories in other countries.
+By the time Cadbury merged with Schweppes in 1969, only one Fry family member remained on the thirteen-seat company board, and the family held just over 10 percent of the ordinary shares.

-After 1981 the name Fry's was no longer in use at Somerdale, but the factory was still a major producer of Cadbury's products.
+After 1981, the name Fry's was no longer in use at Somerdale; however, the factory was still a major producer of Cadbury products.

 In October 2007, Cadbury announced plans to close the Somerdale plant, the historic home of the Fry's Factory, by 2010 with the loss of some 500 jobs.
 In an effort to maintain competitiveness in a global marketplace, production was to be moved to a new factory in Poland.
 Another motivational factor was the high value of the land.
 Labour MP for Wansdyke, Dan Norris, said, "News of the factory's closure is a hard and heavy blow, not just to the workforce, but to the Keynsham community as a whole".

 In February 2010, following the takeover of Cadbury plc by Kraft Foods, the closure was controversially confirmed to take place in 2011; Kraft had specifically agreed during the takeover battle to keep the site open.
 There was widespread outrage in the press and later a House of Commons Select Committee investigation into the affair.